David-WZhao/CausalARG/README.md

 ![image](https://github.com/David-WZhao/CausalARG/assets/31216817/09e746b2-35fa-4dcc-9555-dab12607722a)

-4. After uploading the "model.pth", execute all code blocks in Colab file to derive prediction results.
+4. After uploading the "model.pth", execute all code blocks sequentially in Colab file to derive prediction results.

-### The time of training

-It will take xxx minutes for training our model on a Linux server with a GPU 3090 (24GB), a CPU Intel(R) Core(TM) i9-10980XE CPU @ 3.00GHz and 64 GB RAM.

-# Introduction of Baselines
+# Introduction to Baselines
 To comprehensively evaluate the effectiveness of the proposed method, the following three representative methods are selected as baselines for performance comparison:

 ## BestHit